pythagoras-yamamoto/obsidiosaurus/README.md

 Obsidiosaurus is a converter for [Obsidian](https://obsidian.md/) markdown notes to the static site builder [Docusaurus](https://docusaurus.io/)

-It allows for a better experience writing and maintaining the markdown files, since both share a lot of common features.
+It allows for better experience writing and maintaining the markdown files, since both share a lot of common features.

 🚧 CURRENTLY IN DEVELOPMENT!
 EXPECT BUGS